AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/04_template_literals.md

 ## Pass a function inside a template literal

-Similarly to the example above, if we want to, we can pass a function inside a template literal.
+Similarly to the example above (line 10 of the code), if we want to, we can pass a function inside a template literal.

 ```javascript
 const groceries = {